-In times of market turmoil, there are still opportunities to generate returns from stocks.
-The process is called short selling (or shorting) and should never be more than part of an overall investment strategy.
-In its simplest form, short selling is selling shares that you don't own.
+Well, in times of market turmoil, there are still opportunities to generate returns from stocks.
+The process is called short selling (or shorting shares of stock, or selling short) and should never be more than part of an overall investment strategy.
+In its simplest form, short selling is selling shares that you don’t own.
 A stockbroker will first loan you shares that you can sell.
 When you sell short and borrow shares, think of it as having a loan of shares that you must return at sometime in the future.
 Short selling is riskier because there is no limit to your losses (stocks can keep rising) as opposed to when purchasing stocks, your losses are limited to your initial investment (if the stock goes to zero).

 Short Selling Example

-The best way to understand short selling is by looking at a concrete example.
+The best way to understand short selling stocks is by looking at a concrete example of short selling explained.

 Suppose you do some research and think that LUV’s (Southwest Airlines) traffic is falling and the price of oil is skyrocketing and you believe it will continue to do so for at least the short-term.
 You place an order to sell short 100 shares of LUV and you get filled at $10.
 Your broker will borrow the shares, and sell these shares for you.
 Your cash balance will go up by $1,000 and your market value of your stock will now go down by $1,000 (you now owe the broker 100 shares of LUV).
 If you’re correct – and the price of LUV starts to drop – you can then purchase that number of shares at a lower price and replace those that you “borrowed.”
 This is called “covering your short” and you will pocket a decent profit on the short sale.
 However, should you be wrong and the price of LUV increases, you may be less than pleased with this strategy as you will have to go out and buy the LUV shares at a higher price such as $12 and now you have lost the difference in prices or $200.

 How To Short Sell: 10 Tips To Get You Started